asicsdigital/terraform-reference/README.md

 - Edit .env in the root of the repo, in particular make sure you add a TF_PROJECT_NAME
   - When creating a `spike` make sure you update TF_SPINE in env if something other then `rk` is needed, at the time of this writing `rk` and `asics` are valid spines.
   - Also when creating ASICS `spikes` update to `TF_LOCK_TABLE=asics-services-terraformStateLock`
+  - If needed, set TF_STACK for the `stack` variable
 - Initialize variables.tf, this only needs to be done once, when the repo is created run `./init-variables.tf.sh`
 -  Remove the old origin `git remote rm origin`
 -  Add your new repo `git remote add origin https://github.com/FitnessKeeper/terraform-reference.git`